Travis Blankenhorn

-Travis Allan Blankenhorn (born August 3, 1996) is an American professional baseball second baseman in the Washington Nationals organization.
-He has previously played in MLB for the Minnesota Twins and New York Mets.
+Travis Allan Blankenhorn (born August 3, 1996) is an American former professional baseball second baseman.
+He played in Major League Baseball (MLB) for the Minnesota Twins, New York Mets, and Washington Nationals.

 Amateur career

 Blankenhorn attended Pottsville Area High School in Pottsville, Pennsylvania.
 Blankenhorn was a three sport standout high school athlete in football, basketball in baseball.
 He committed to play college baseball at the University of Kentucky.
 He was drafted by the Minnesota Twins in the third round of the 2015 Major League Baseball draft.

 Professional career

 Minnesota Twins

-After signing, Blankenhorn made his professional debut with the Gulf Coast Twins and he was later promoted to the Elizabethton Twins.
+After signing, Blankenhorn made his professional debut with the Gulf Coast League Twins and he was later promoted to the Elizabethton Twins.
 He posted a combined .244 batting average with three home runs and 23 RBIs in 53 games between both clubs.
 Blankenhorn spent 2016 with both Elizabethon and the Cedar Rapids Kernels where he batted a combined .293 with ten home runs and 41 RBIs in 59 games with both teams.
 In 2017, he returned to Cedar Rapids, slashing .251/.343/.441 with 13 home runs and 69 RBIs in 118 games, earning Midwest League All-Star honors.

 Blankenhorn spent 2018 with the Fort Myers Miracle.
 In June, he was named a Florida State League All-Star and won the Home Run Derby with 31 home runs.
 In 124 games with Fort Myers, he hit .231 with 11 home runs and 57 RBIs.
 He returned to Fort Myers to begin the 2019 season before being promoted to the Pensacola Blue Wahoos with whom he was named to the Southern League All-Star Game.
 Over 108 games between the two clubs, he slashed .277/.321/.466 with 19 home runs and 54 RBIs.
 Blankenhorn was named the second baseman of the year in the Southern League at the conclusion of the season.

-Blankenhorn was added to the Twins 40-man roster on November 20, 2019.
+Blankenhorn was added to the Twins 40-man roster on November 20, 2019, in order to be protected from the Rule 5 draft.
 On September 14, 2020, Blankenhorn was promoted to the major leagues for the first time.
 He made his major league debut the next day against the Chicago White Sox, and picked up his first major league hit off of Matt Foster.
 Blankenhorn only appeared in 1 game for the Twins in 2021.
-On May 8, 2021, Blankenhorn was designated for assignment.
+On May 8, 2021, Blankenhorn was designated for assignment by Minnesota.